koudyk/koudyk.github.io/src/content/posts/2025-12-07_analyze-data-format_neurobagel/index.md

 ### Version 2: Adding elements of my discussion with the Neurobagel Team

-For this filan version, I wrote out elements of my presentation in a blog format.
+For this final version, I wrote out elements of my presentation in a blog format.
 I also incorporated elements of the discussion I had with the Neurobagel team.
 Here is a summary of our discussion:

 - **Why did you choose these formats? e.g., did you consider XML?**
   - They did not even touch XML.
   - They originally thought the JSON-LD file would be an 'ephemeral file', but they didn't end up using it in that way.
   - They used TSV and JSON as the files that the data-inputter would use because those are the formats used for Brain Imaging Data Standard (BIDS), which is the format for that all the data indexed by Neurobagel.
-  - When deciding what to have the data-inputter do versus what to make easier with a graphical user interface, they considered how much complexity should go to the user versus the system.
+  - When deciding what to have the data-inputter do versus what to make easier with a Graphical User Interface (GUI), they considered how much complexity should go to the user versus the system.
     - e.g., they decided they wouldn't support all the tabular formats out there; they require the data-inputter to use TSV.
   - They couldn't find great tooling around creating JSON-LD
     - They built their system off the system from the DANDI data archive for making the JSON-LD context and putting it at the top of the file.